 3. Confidential Documents.
 Documents filed as confidential shall be designated as such by selecting the "confidential security group" security option on the filing details prompt in the Court's electronic system.
-This rule is subject to the provisions set forth in Code of Civil Procedure § 1010.6, California Rules of Court, rules 2.250 through 2.259 and Local Rules 4.1.3 and 4.1.4.
+This rule is subject

 4. Time deemed filed.
 For purposes of electronic filing of documents, pursuant to Code of Civil Procedure § 1010.6(b)(3), any document received electronically by the Court between 12:00 a.m. and 11:59:59 p.m. on a court day shall be deemed filed on that court day.
 Any document that is received electronically on a non-court day shall be deemed filed on the next court day.
 This provision concerns only the method and effective date of filing; any document that is electronically filed must satisfy all other legal filing deadlines and requirements.
 This rule does not affect the timing requirements for any documents that must be filed by a set time on the due date.